chandanhpcic/docs/source/contribute.rst

 Financially
 -----------
 "*An open source project can only thrive by the community around it.*"
-We are grateful of all the kind words and support the users of OPNsense are giving us.
+We are grateful of all the kind words and support the users of Reticen8 are giving us.

 Frequently users ask us how they can contribute to the project.